mhansen/graphviz-docs/content/en/Gallery/undirected/philo.md

 img_src: philo.png
 url: /Gallery/undirected/philo.html
 ---
-"It encodes the so-called philosophers dilemma.
-Neato pretty much approximates the way how humans would layout the graph."
+> It encodes the so-called philosophers dilemma.
+Neato pretty much approximates the way how humans would layout the graph.

 Contributed by Manfred Jeusfield.